gvwilson/sensibleadventures/cloudherd/reboot.md

     - But animals gathering
     - One soldier takes a brand from the fire to scare them off
     - Gas slingshots it out of his hands (foreshadow Gas's slingshot)
+    - But the animals charge (bears, cougars, trolls)
     - Dorbu is the last one out, helping another soldier
   - Flying home
     - Gas rounds on Dorbu: "What in all the rotting hells was so important that you couldn't leave it behind?"